 Last week, I traveled in from UK to US, for a conference.
-When I was at the immigrations, I experienced treatment which have not faced since I was a kid.
+When I was at the immigrations, I experienced treatment which I have not faced since I was a kid.
 In fact, I would categorize what happened as pretty much bullying.

 As some of you may know, I was recently invited to present at the Wharton conference, in Philadelphia.
-Since this would be my first time in the states, I decide to make the best out of my trip and stay on for 3 months (88 days, really), so I could experience US in its entirety.
+Since this would be my first time in the states, I decide to make the best out of my trip and stay on for three months (88 days, really), so I could experience US in its entirety.

 As a Singaporean, I am eligible to stay in US for 90 days or below without a visa, for either tourism or business purposes, under the Visa Waiver Program (VWP).
 This is provided eligibility requirements are met.
 For all intents and purposes of this trip, I meet the requirements.

 Even though I was upfront about my 88-day long trip, I was deemed as a suspicious entrant, which was fine, since I reckon it’s probably uncommon that visitors that long.
 So, the officers from Customs and Border Protection (CBP) called me to a private room for further questioning.

 Update: One of the readers, Alireza, has informed me that the officers in question are from Customs and Border Protection (CBP) and not Transportation Security Administration (TSA).
 He shared a helpful guide on how to differentiate between CBP and TSA:

 TSA are not police (or, as Americans like to call them, law enforcement officers), rather they are civilian employees tasked with doing airport security screening (x-raying bags, operating metal detectors, operating those disgusting machines that radiate people while looking through their clothes).